-Fund Financial Statements.
-A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
+Fund Financial Statements - A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The Town, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds of the Town can be divided into two categories: governmental funds, and proprietary funds.
+All of the funds of the Town can be divided into three categories: governmental funds, proprietary funds and fiduciary funds.

-Governmental Funds distinguish fund balance between amounts that are considered nonspendable, such as fund balance associated with inventories, and other amounts that are classified based on the relative strength of the constraints that control the purposes for which specific amounts can be spent.
+Accounting guidelines distinguish fund balance between amounts that are considered nonspendable, such as fund balance associated with inventories, and other amounts that are classified based on the relative strength of the constraints that control the purposes for which specific amounts can be spent.
 Beginning with the most binding constraints, fund balance amounts will be reported in the following classifications:

-- Restricted-amounts constrained by external parties, constitutional provision, or enabling legislation - Committed-amounts constrained by a government using its highest level of decisionmaking authority - Assigned-amounts a government intends to use for a particular purpose - Unassigned-amounts that are not constrained at all will be reported in the general fund.
+- Restricted-amounts constrained by external parties, constitutional provision, or enabling legislation - Committed-amounts constrained by a government using its highest level of decisionmaking authority - Assigned-amounts a government intends to use for a particular purpose - Unassigned-amounts that are not constrained at all will be reported in the general fund or in other major funds if negative

-Governmental Funds Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
+Governmental Funds - Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating a government's near-term financing requirements.

 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
+Reconciliations are provided in the basic financial statements to help the reader understand the differences, as indicated within the table of contents.